hellstorm-software/Kult-Rising/readme.md

 - shifted nav menu down so it wasn't overlapping other ui elements
 - added VEK and drone indicator panels
 - added harvestable stone nodes to SCP-3008
+- changed health bars to only appear after an entity has taken damage

 Fixes<br>